frankschoeman/Godot-ComicShader/README.md

 In case of artifacts: Make sure the textures you're using are set to high quality in the [textureFilename].import file.
 Compress/mode=0 will disable compression completely.

 Wishlist:
+- Dynamic half-tone texture (mapped in screen space) for colour transition
 - Code optimization since the groundwork is made in Godot's visual editor